Sierra Madre ground warbler

 The Sierra Madre ground warbler (Robsonius thompsoni) is a species of passerine bird in the family Locustellidae.
 It is endemic to the island of Luzon in the Philippines, where it is found in the northeastern and eastern foothills of the Sierra Madre.
 Its habitat is in tropical moist lowland and the lower reaches of tropical montane forest.
-Along with its closest relatives, the Cordillera ground warbler and the Bicol ground warbler, it is one of the most elusive birds in the country due to its extremely shy nature.
-While not officially threatened, its population is said to be declining due to habitat destruction through deforestation.
+It was formerly conspecific and forms a species complex with the Cordillera ground warbler and Bicol ground warbler, which are some of most elusive birds in the country due to their extremely shy nature.While not officially threatened, its population is said to be declining due to habitat destruction through deforestation.

-The Sierra Madre ground warbler feeds on insects and lives in tropical understories.
-It is a ground-walking songbird — rotund, with strong legs and weak wings — and it appears that it can barely fly.
-It tends to inhabit dense forest understories, where it feeds on insects.
-The bird looks similar to the other two species of ground warblers on the island of Luzon, the Bicol ground warbler and the Cordillera ground warbler, and probably for this reason it was not earlier recognized as a separate species.

 Description and taxonomy

 EBird describes the bird as "A medium-sized bird of the forest floor from the lowlands to low elevations in the mountains in northeastern Luzon.
 Fairly stout, with a pale lower bill, long legs, and large feet.
 Pale below, with a grayish, faintly scaled chest and brown under the base of the tail.
 Note rufous face and forehead with pale bare skin in front of the eye, brown upperparts with two dotted white wingbars, and chestnut flight feathers.
 Note the white throat with black speckling below and a thin black moustache stripe.
 Unmistakable.
 Song consists of a very high-pitched tseeee-sip tsee-wee!"
 Its song is extremely high-pitched and it is difficult to locate the source of the sound in the forest — they always sound like they are far away, even when they are almost at your feet.

 The three species of ground warblers are similar in size, shape and in the coloration of their juvenile plumage, but they differ from one another in their adult plumage coloration.
-Since they are so alike they were always thought to be the same species, until a DNA test was conducted which proved they were multiple species It is differentiated from the Cordillera ground warbler and Bicol ground warbler by its ashy gray chest and the spotted markings on its chin and neck.
+Due to these close similarities and general lack of information and specimens, these three species were conspecific until scientists conducted molecular studies that proved their validity as separate species.
+It is differentiated from the Cordillera ground warbler and Bicol ground warbler by its ashy gray chest and the spotted markings on its chin and neck.

 The species was first described by the ornithologists Peter Hosner and colleagues in 2013 and given the binomial name Robsonius thompsoni.
 The specific epithet was chosen to honour the ornithologist Max C. Thompson.
 This species is placed in the genus Robsonius that was introduced by the English ornithologist Nigel J. Collar in 2006.